rohit01/blog_backup/_posts/2014-07-30-ansible-is-awesome.md

 ---
 layout: post
-categories: [ansible, ansible playbook, configuration management, github]
-disqus_comments: true
-social_buttons: true
 date: 2014-07-30 10:30:00 IST
 title: Ansible is Awesome
 redirect_from:
   - /ansible-is-awesome.html
+categories:
+  - technology
+tags:
+  - ansible
+  - ansible playbook
+  - configuration management
+  - github
 ---

 Since a couple of weeks, I have started using Ansible and am amazed with its awesomeness.
 In this short duration, I automated a bunch of items, read about best practices and found a lot of batteries/community projects.

-##### So, what really makes Ansible awesome?
+## So, what really makes Ansible awesome?

 1. **Features:**